Diet for Allergies & Intolerances

 Note: During the early stages of your diet, you may experience symptoms such as fatigue, headaches or body aches, which may occur because your body is detoxifying.
 However, if you are unsure about a symptom at any time, check immediately with your medical or health care professional.

 Some food allergies can be severe, causing life-threatening reactions known as anaphylaxis.
 Some people can have allergies to other foods not listed in this article, so a Low Reactive Diet does not ensure you will be eating allergy free, although you will be eliminating the most common reactive foods.
-Do don’t eat any foods that you have known reactions to even if they are on the ‘safe’ list.
+Do do not eat any foods that you have previously reacted to, even if they are on the ‘safe’ list.
 See your doctor or allergist about food reactions you have and don’t use this diet as a soul course of treatment.

 What is the difference between a food allergy, food intolerance or food sensitivity?

-While allergies, intolerances and sensitivities may have similar symptoms, it is important to understand the difference between them.
+While allergies, intolerances and sensitivities may have similar symptoms, it’s important to understand the difference between them.
 So just what is the difference?
 Basically:

 – an allergen is an immunological reaction